MISSION & VISION

 OBJECTIVES

-• Form an international coalition of bee scientists, experts, beekeepers, associations, activists, and others
+• Form an international coalition of bee scientists, experts, beekeepers, beekeeping associations, NGOs, activists, and others

 • Share best practices, protocols, data, and other resources